iAmG-r00t/alx-low_level_programming/0x12-singly_linked_lists/README.md

 5. [The Hare and the Tortoise](./100-first.c) : A function that prints `You're beat! and yet, you must allow,\nI bore my house upon my back!\n` before the `main` function is executed.
 	- You are allowed to use the `printf` function.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 main/100-main.c 100-first.c -o first`
+6. [Real programmers can write assembly code in any language](./101-hello_holberton.asm) : A 64-bit program in assembly that prints `Hello, Holberton` followed by a new line.
+	- You are only allowed to use `printf` function.
+	- You are not allowed to use interrupts.
+	- Your program will be compiled using `nasm` and `gcc` this way: `nasm -f elf64 101-hello_holberton.asm && gcc -no-pie -std=gnu89 101-hello_holberton.o -o hello`